How we raise puppies at

 At about seven weeks into her pregnancy, she is also allowed to sleep in our bedroom at night so she can let us know when the puppies are coming.
 We attend to the birth of each puppy to make sure the placenta is fully off and the baby is breathing gurgle free.
 We handle our puppies numerous times a day.
 We make sure the babies feel warm, have a strong “wiggle” and are getting their turn to nurse.
 The babies are tended to around the clock for the first 48 hours to make sure they are nursing well and are off to a good start.

 If you have researched poodle breeders and how they socialize their puppies you may have heard of bio-sensory training.
 The purpose of this training is to give early neurological stimulation that has important lasting positive effects and creates superior dogs.

 Bio Sensory trained personnel hold puppies upside down, right side up and on their backs.
 They tickle their toes and put them on a cold rag.
-That is five specific stimuli that are repeated once a day.
+These five specific stimuli are repeated once a day.

 Please visit the AKC website to read more about the importance of early bio sensory training.

 We call our sensory training by a different name – it’s called the “17 Grandchildren Puppy Socializing Program”.
 Our trained personnel range in age from 18 months old to age 20.
 Our older grandkids start our training at 4 weeks.